The 4 Components of a Successful Content Strategy (+1 Bonus)

 2. Search terms with low search volume aren’t worth writing about.

-In that time, we’ve learned a lot about what makes a great content strategy.
+Over the past five years, we’ve written thousands of articles, and we’ve learned a lot about what makes a great content strategy.

 1. Awareness Content